EDUCBA Logo

 3. Protection of Railway Property and Passenger Area

-It protects railway property, including trains, railway stations, and other railway premises.
+It protects railway property, including trains, railway stations, and other premises.
 The RPF also safeguards passenger areas, including railway coaches and compartments.

 4. Assistance to Railway Passengers

-It provides service to railway passengers, including providing information, guiding lost passengers, and helping passengers with disabilities or those needing special assistance.
+It provides service to railway passengers, including information, guiding lost passengers, and helping passengers with disabilities or those needing special assistance.
 The RPF also assists passengers in case of any emergency or medical situation.

 5. Regulation of Unauthorized Entry